Forgiveness – The Gift We Keep On Giving.

-Forgiveness, in the life a Christian, is an on-going thing.
+Forgiveness, in the life a Christian, is an ongoing thing.

 When we first got married this wasn’t an issue.
 We established a routine on workday mornings.
 I’d get up first because I had to be at work first.
-When I was done using the bathroom, it was his turn.
+When I was done using the bathroom, it was my husband's turn.
 Saturdays and Sundays were a little different.
 We rarely had anywhere to be so we would sleep in together.

 I forgave him.

 As the kids got older, they grew more independent.
 I woke up early for different reasons.
 Since I wasn't getting up in the middle of the night with the babies, I tried to get back into the habit of an early morning devotional.
 My goal became to get up before the kids so I could think, pray, and get a head start on the day.
 On days I wasn’t able to get up early, a little one woke me up because they needed me.
 They asked me to turn the TV on, get them a drink, or make them breakfast.
 They rarely woke my husband.

 I couldn’t understand why my husband didn’t want to get up with me have and a glass of orange juice together or lend a hand with the kids.
 After all, that’s what I heard other couples did.